 The braking system’s job is to create resistance and stop forward vehicle movement.
 Most braking components depreciate upon use, except brake fluid that loses integrity from absorbing moisture.
 Braking is ultimately necessary for safety and investment protection, so be sure to get routine inspections and maintenance as needed.

-A certified technician evaluates the essential components, including the fluid, pads, rotors, hoses, master cylinder, and calipers.
+A certified technician evaluates the essential components, including the fluid, pads, rotors, calipers, hoses, master cylinder, and calipers.
 We recommend getting the brakes inspected alongside other routine maintenance such as oil changes.
 Drivers should also schedule a brake system inspection if the vehicle takes longer to stop, has a dashboard warning light, or you hear a metallic screeching noise near the wheels.

 Brake pads are expected to wear down and need replacement service when measuring 3 to 4mm.
 Brake pads often depreciate at variable rates, with front brake pads wearing out faster, so we can replace all, front, or rear brake pads as needed.